-V2G is a concept that allows the energy storage in electric vehicles to be used to support the electrical grid during peak electrical loads, in times of emergency such as grid voltage support, or based on pricing economics.
-V2G could also support vehicle-to-home, where the energy stored in the vehicle battery could supplement the home's electrical requirements.
-V2G requires that the on-board vehicle charger be bi-directional (energy is able to flow both in and out of the system).
-The EVSE at the premises must also be bi-directional and able to accommodate all of the utility requirements related to flowing energy back into the electrical grid.
-Although there are various development efforts in V2G, for on-road EVs, this concept probably is several years away from implementation in any commercial sense.
+V2G is a concept that allows the energy storage in electric vehicles to be used to support the electrical grid during peak electrical loads, in times of emergency such as grid voltage support or based on pricing economics.
+V2G could also support vehicle-to-home, where the energy stored in the vehicle battery could supplement the home electrical requirements.
+V2G requires that the on-board vehicle charger be bi-directional (energy can flow both directions) and that the EVSE at the premises also be bi-directional and accommodating of all the utility requirements related to flowing energy back into the electrical grid.
+Although there are various development efforts in V2G, this concept for on-road EVs is likely several years away from implementation in any commercial sense.